-Applicable percentage ownership is based on 16,842,431 shares of common stock outstanding on December 31, 2013 after giving effect to the automatic preferred stock conversion.
-In computing the number of shares of common stock beneficially owned by a person and the percentage ownership of that person, we have deemed outstanding shares of common stock to be subject to options held by that person that are currently exercisable or exercisable within 60 days after December 31, 2013.
+Applicable percentage ownership is based on 42,106,178 shares of common stock outstanding on September 30, 2013 after giving effect to the automatic preferred stock conversion, and assuming no exercise of the underwriters' option to purchase additional shares.
+In computing the number of shares of common stock beneficially owned by a person and the percentage ownership of that person, we have deemed outstanding shares of common stock to be subject to options held by that person that are currently exercisable or exercisable within 60 days after September 30, 2013.
 We have not deemed these shares outstanding, however, for the purpose of computing the percentage ownership of any other person.